Clean Water State Revolving Fund: Leverage

-CWSRF Benefits Reporting System
+Benefits reporting system

-The CWSRF Benefits Reporting System (CBR), launched in 2005 and adopted by all 51 state programs, produces a quantifiable record of the environmental and public health impact of CWSRF investments.
+The CWSRF Benefits Reporting (CBR) system, launched in 2005 and adopted by all 51 state programs, produces a quantifiable record of the environmental and public health impact of CWSRF investments.
 Figures 6 and 8 present data reported in the CBR System to date.
 CBR allows users to record anticipated water quality improvements from every CWSRF loan directed towards water quality improvement.
 The 51 state programs have used CBR to track the environmental impact of 4,878 projects.
 The data link $15.8 billion in CWSRF loans to projects that protect and restore drinking water sources, recreational areas, and aquatic wildlife throughout the country.
 In 2007, CWSRF programs funded more than 964 projects designed to protect and restore water bodies, including 597 projects with direct human health benefits.

 Statutory authority

 Clean Water Act sections 212, 319, and 320 provide the statutory authority for programs funded by the CWSRF.
 The CWSRF is authorized to provide financial assistance for the construction of publicly owned treatment works (sec.
 212), the development and execution of state's comprehensive conservation management plans (sec.
 319), and the development and execution of an estuary conservation and management plan (sec.
 320).